-- I. Identify biodiversity values, appropriately rank the significance of those values and map their location. - 2.
-Unless there are significant social or economic benefits, avoid designating land for purposes that will require substantial land clearance in areas identified as having high biodiversity values. - 3.
-Prior to designating land for a particular purpose: - a) consider the biodiversity values of that land and the potential impacts of the range of future use and development will have on those values; and - b) determine if they are compatible and can be managed to avoid or minimise the impact on biodiversity values, especially high biodiversity values. - 4.
-Provide for a level of restriction and regulation of use and development that will reflect its potential impact on, and be relative to, the biodiversity value. - 5.
-Promote use and development to be located, designed and sited to avoid impacts on biodiversity values, and where avoidance cannot be achieved, or is not practicable, the impacts to biodiversity values will be minimised, or offset. - 6.
-Promote and maintain connectivity between isolated and fragmented vegetation communities to support habitat corridors and promote viable ecological processes. - 7.
-Promote use and development of land that prevents or minimises the spread of environmental weeds and disease.
+- Identify biodiversity values, appropriately rank the significance of those values and map their location. - Unless there are significant social or economic benefits, aAvoid designating land \\\\\\ for purposes that will require substantial land clearance in areas identified as having high biodiversity values. - 3.
+Prior to designating land for a particular purpose: - a) consider the biodiversity values of that land and the potential impacts of the range of future use and development will have on those values; and - b) determine if they are compatible and can be managed to avoid or minimise the impact on biodiversity values, especially high biodiversity values. - Protect land with significant biodiversity values, by affording it the highest level of protection from degradation, fragmentation or clearing Provide for a level of restriction and regulation of use and development that will reflect its potential impact on, and be relative to, the biodiversity value. - Promote use and development to be located, designed and sited to avoid impacts on biodiversity values, and where avoidance cannot be achieved, or is not practicable, the impacts to biodiversity values will be minimised, or offset.